isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/workflows/using-post-generation-workflow.md

 ![Post generation workflow on Output Preset](../assets/workflows/pgwf-preset-settings.png)

-Assuming the selected model should be created beforehand.
+Assuming the selected model is already created.

 ### Testing
 Now you can run the publishing using this preset and validate the process step output